Hamilton City Council (New Zealand): Council offices

 Hamilton Borough Council first met in Collingwood Street courthouse.
 In April 1878 an immigrant cottage on Victoria Street was adapted as council chambers.
 After 1905 it was used as an insurance office, until demolished for the Security Building in 1924.
 That building was replaced by the Novotel, which opened in 1999.

-On 23 March 1905 Richard Seddon opened a ₤3,510 town hall, with a council chamber, further south, near the Municipal Baths.
+On 23 March 1905 Richard Seddon opened a £3,510 town hall, with a council chamber, further south, near the Municipal Baths.
 It was enlarged in 1914 and demolished in 1967.

-On 22 October 1932 ferro-concrete offices and a gas showroom were opened in Alma Street, bringing all the offices together, at a cost of ₤10,082, paid for by profits from electricity supply.
+On 22 October 1932 ferro-concrete offices and a gas showroom were opened in Alma Street, bringing all the offices together, at a cost of £10,082, paid for by profits from electricity supply.
 On 2 July 1949 1XH Hamilton started broadcasting from the basement of the Alma Street offices.
 When the council moved in 1960, 1XH took over the whole building, then 1YW took over one of 1XH’s two studios and, in 1968, a television station also moved in.
 The building is protected by a District Plan heritage listing and is now occupied by several businesses.

 In June 1960 the offices moved into a 4-storey building, with 2-storey wings (a library in the east wing), was opened in July 1960, between Anglesea, Caro and Worley Streets and a multi-storey block, built over Worley Street, added between 1980 and 1983.

+Coat of arms

+The city's coat of arms has received some criticism, being accused of not reflecting the history and diversity of the city, with suggestions that it should be changed.